TimelordUK/node-sqlserver-v8/README.md

 6. npm install with npm install msnodesqlv8
 7. new features to be made available over coming months.

+## Node V4 supported.

+this build now supports Node version 4.1.0 and >= 0.12.7.
+The binaries for 32 bit/64 bit on both node platforms are now supported.

 ## stored procedures

 Included in this module is support for stored procedures in SQL server.
 Simple input/output parameters and return value can be bound.